AlinaGoaga/BorisBikes/README.md

 ===========

 To run the application:
--clone the repository
+1. clone the repository
--cd into project folder
+2. cd into project folder
--run bundle
+3. run bundle
--start irb and require './lib/station.rb'
+4. start irb and require './lib/station.rb'

 Tests
--used rspec to write feature and unit tests
+1. used rspec to write feature and unit tests
--classes being test in isolation with the help of doubles -to run tests simply run rspec in the main project folder
+2. classes being test in isolation with the help of doubles
+3. to run tests simply run rspec in the main project folder

    ```
    As a person,